harshsinghs1058/calculator/README.md

 # calculator
-This is my first flutter project.. it is a basic calsulator.. operations (+,-,x,/,%)
+ - This is my first flutter project.
+ - it is a basic calculator.
+ - operations (+,-,x,/,%,√).
+ - it also has clear screen and delete single number button
+ - we can use this calculator with 15 digit numbers
+ - it show a toast if we try to enter number consist of more than 15 digits
 ## Getting Started

 This project is a starting point for a Flutter application.